If your visa application is delayed

 If your visa has already ended

-If you make your application in the 28 days after your visa has ended, you’ll usually lose the right to work, access education and receive benefits while you wait for a new visa.
+If you make your application after your visa has ended, you’ll usually lose the right to work, access education and receive benefits while you wait for a new visa.

 You can phone the UK Visas and Immigration contact centre (part of the Home Office) to find out how long your visa will take: